swanson/capuchin/README.md

 ```

 Run `capuchin schedule _emails\2013-09-01-selling-software-products.md` to schedule
-this campaign in MailChimp to be sent on 2013-09-01 at 8:30am to all members of
+this campaign in MailChimp to be sent on 2013-09-01 at 08:30 AM (GMT) to all members of
 the list with a Subject of "Selling Software Products".

 # Colophon